Eliza has a love of outdoor adventures and shares her experiences here.

 Another plus is that the area is largely on South and East Facing slopes, deep within the forested Devils Head Mountain making for excellent views of Pike's Peak and the Rampart Range Hills and a serene climbing experience.
 The area possesses well over 100 routes, with the balance of new routes being well protected bolted sport climbs.
-While the emphasis in climbing is largely on the more difficult upper 5.11 and 5.12 range, you can find high quality routes of all levels here.
+While the emphasis on climbing is largely on the more difficult upper 5.11 and 5.12 range, you can find high-quality routes of all levels here.

 Three of my favorite routes at Devils Head:

 Shady Character 5.10d Located on the Shady Lane formation.
 Overhanging and pumpy

 HIgh Plains Poser 5.10c Located on the Crag Ranch formation.
 2 pitches with interesting holds and a tricky crux around an arete